instrumenta/kubernetes-json-schema/README.md

 ## Building the schemas yourself

 The tooling for generating these schemas is [openapi2jsonschema](https://github.com/garethr/openapi2jsonschema).
-It's not Kubernetes specific and should work with other OpenAPI specificied APIs too.
+It's not Kubernetes specific and should work with other OpenAPI APIs too.
 This should be useful if you're using a pre-release or otherwise modified version of Kubernetes, or something like OpenShift which extends the standard APIs with additional types.